FatKat (investment software)

 FatKat, Inc. is a privately held company founded in 1999 by Raymond C. Kurzweil, an author, inventor, and futurist.
 He's perhaps best known for creating an optical character recognition system that – in conjunction with a flatbed scanner and text-to-speech synthesizer – reads text aloud to the sight-impaired.
 FatKat is an acronym derived from "financial accelerating transactions from Kurzweil Adaptive Technologies".
 The aforesaid company is one of a total of nine Kurzweil companies.

 The purpose of FatKat as listed with the Massachusetts Secretary of the Commonwealth Corporations Division is "investment software".
 Kurzweil, who specializes in artificial intelligence coupled with pattern recognition, has created software that uses quantitative methods to pick stocks for investment purposes.

-Although selecting stocks based on software-generated recommendations is not new, FatKat's approach was unique at the time because of its “nonlinear decision making processes more akin to how a brain operates.”
-In layman's terms, the software can evolve by creating different rules, letting them compete, and using (or combining) the best outcomes.
+Although selecting stocks based on software-generated recommendations is not new, FatKat's approach was unique at the time because of its "nonlinear decision making processes more akin to how a brain operates".
+The software can evolve by creating different rules, letting them compete, and using (or combining) the best outcomes.
 After FatKat's inception, other investment and/or software companies rushed to develop software based on this and similar Darwinist evolutionary principles, using genetic algorithms.

 In 2005, Kurzweil reported that the FatKat software was "doing very well – 50% to 100% returns for the last two years".
 But as of December 2008, FatKat does not offer its software for sale.